computePods/asyncWatchDo/docs/README.md

   -c CONFIG, --config CONFIG
                         overlay configuration from file -v, --verbose, --no-verbose
+                        show the loaded configuration (default: False) -d, --debug, --no-debug
-                        provide more detailed output (default: False)
+                        provide debugging output (default: False) -p PAGER, --pager PAGER
+                        pager to use in task list (default=moar)
 ```
 ## Configuration file

 The `cpawdConfig.yaml` file expects three sections:

 - **tasks**: is a dict of watch-do task descriptions, each of which
-  is itself a dict with the keys, `cmd`, `projectDir`, and `watch`.
-The
+  is itself a dict with the keys:

+    - **cmd** : is a list of command line arguments which will be run
+      (using exec) whenever any change is detected.
+Arguments can use the
+      python `str.format` to dynamically add information from the tasks
+      dictionary.
+You can use this to ensure commands for one task, can
+      use information, such as `workDir`, from any other configured task
+      (see example below).

-  `projectDir` key provides a single main directory from which all of the
+    - **projectDir** : provides a single main directory from which all of
-  watch paths are expected to be located relatively.
-The `watch` key is a
+      the watch paths are expected to be located relatively.
+If no
+      `projectDir` is provided, it will be assigned to the `workDir`.

-  list of paths, relative to the `projectDir`, to be (recursively) watched
+    - **watch** : is a list of paths, relative to the projectDir, to be
-  for changes.
-The `cmd` key is a command line which should be run
-  whenever any change is detected.
-(If no `projectDir` is provided, it
-  will be assigned to the `workDir`.
-The `watch` paths, can be specified
+      (recursively) watched for changes.
+The `watch` paths, can,
-  with either a leading `~` or `/`.
-Watch paths with leading `~` will be
+      optionally, be specified with either a leading `~` or `/`.
+Watch
-  relative to the user's home directory.
-Watch paths with leading `/` are
+      paths with leading `~` will be relative to the user's home
+      directory.
+Watch paths with leading `/` are assumed to be absolute
-  assumed to be absolute paths and are not altered.)
+      paths and are not altered.
+Watch paths with no leading `~` or `/`
+      are assumed to be relative to the projectDir.

+    - **runOnce** : is a key which, if it exists, ensures the command is
+      only run once (and is never restarted on file system events).
+You
+      can use this for any command which provides its own file system
+      watch abilities.

+    - **toolTips** : is a string which will be echoed to the user.
+You can
+      use this, for example, to inform the user of the configured URL
+      provided by a web-server task.

+    All other keys will be provided to the `str.format` when expanding
+    either the command arguments or the toolTips (see the example below).

 - **verbose**: is a Boolean which if `True`, will report the loaded
   configuration.
 The default is `False`.